kidlat2024/kidlatnews/content/page/Kidlat News Philippine news satire in a lightning-fast website.md

 At Kidlat News we are not interested in writing real news--or even fake news--articles.
 Because those are boring.
 We are going to confine ourselves to writing stories that we think are worth writing and the only kind we know how to: *satire*.

-## Memberships and Affiliations
+## Affiliations

-Kidlat News is a member of [1MB Club](https://1mb.club/), [512KB Club](https://512kb.club/) and [250KB Club](https://250kb.club/), collections of lightweight, performance-focused webpages from across the Internet that no one actually visits, and the [Darktheme Club](https://darktheme.club/), because websites with dark themes are cool.
+Kidlat News is a member of [Pinoy Websites](https://webring.antaresph.dev/), a webring of Filipinos with awesome websites.

-Kidlat News is also a member of [Pinoy Websites](https://webring.antaresph.dev/), a webring of Filipinos with awesome websites.
+Kidlat News is also a member of [1MB Club](https://1mb.club/), [512KB Club](https://512kb.club/) and [250KB Club](https://250kb.club/), collections of lightweight, performance-focused webpages from across the Internet that no one actually visits, and the [Darktheme Club](https://darktheme.club/), because websites with dark themes are cool.

 ## Kidlat News at Github